Aether6969/Fridge-App/README.md

 # Description
 The project is split into 4 parts:

-* _FridgeCore_ where most of the actual buisnes logic is handled.
+* _FridgeCore_ where most of the actual buisness logic is handled.
 * _Scripts_ where the database querys are.
 * _Fridge-App_ the UI (the actual webapp).
 * _WebScraper_ where we scrape the recipes from Arla.